 Federal and state governments should support proposals to require adequate and affordable mental health and substance abuse coverage.
 For example, the use of Advanced Practice Registered Nurses to provide some services to Medicaid patients may increase access to mental health services and also prove cost-effective.

-Federal and state governments should rigorously monitor and enforce parity requirements in plans offered through the state health insurance exchanges and in Medicaid managed care program, benchmark, and benchmark-equivalent plans.
+Federal and state governments should rigorously monitor and enforce parity requirements in individual and group market plans as well as in Medicaid managed care programs, benchmark, and benchmark-equivalent plans.

 The Department of Labor should rigorously monitor and enforce the Mental Health Parity and Addiction Equity Act (MHPAEA), particularly with respect to ensuring that businesses accurately estimate implementation costs.
 Congress should ensure that restrictions on mental health and substance abuse services in health plans not addressed by the MHPAEA do not exceed those for physical health services, including day or visit limits and cost-sharing levels.

 States should ensure parity beyond the provisions of the act for all plans providing mental health and substance abuse services.